coffeedoc/codo/README.md

 ### Overview

 The following table shows the list of all available tags in alphabetical order with its expected options.
-An option in parenthesis is optional and the suqare brackets are part of the Codo tag format and must actually be written.
+An option in parenthesis is optional and the square brackets are part of the Codo tag format and must actually be written.
 Some tags can be defined multiple times and they can be applied to different contexts, either in the comment for a class, a comment for a mixin or in a method comment.